-- (a) Mediations will be scheduled in the standard timeslots of 10:00 am and 2:00 pm. - (b) Mediations will be scheduled for the standard 3 hours; participants must be available for the entire 3 hours and the prohibition on Counsel being briefed in more than one matter concurrently applies. - (c) Second mediations will only be approved in exceptional circumstances. - (d) The Commission will book mediations through telephone service provider Streamlined Communications. - (e) Parties and legal representatives will be contacted by StreamlinedCommunications on the contact numbers provided by the legal representatives.

-It is therefore important that the Commission is provided with all contact names and numbers well in advance of the mediation.
+- (a) Mediations will be scheduled in the standard timeslots of 10:00 am and 2:00 pm. - (b) Mediations will be scheduled for the standard 3 hours; participants must be available for the entire 3 hours and the prohibition on counsel being briefed in more than one matter concurrently applies. - (c) Second mediations will only be approved in exceptional circumstances. - (d) The Commission will book mediations through telephone service provider Streamlined Communications. - (e) Parties and legal representatives will be contacted by Streamlined Communications on the contact numbers provided by the legal representatives.
+It is therefore important that the Commission is provided with all contact names and numbers well in advance of the mediation and contact numbers are correct.